-An impairment reversal of USD 8.1 million was recognised during the year relating to the Group's interest in the Dussafu permit, offshore Gabon.
-The impairment reversal followed a positive revision in economic evaluations.
-These include an independent reserves upgrade, which attributed higher recoverable amounts on both 1P and 2P profiles and the sanction of Phase II of the development.
+There were no impairment charges or reversals for the year ended 31 December 2020.
+An impairment reversal of USD 8.1 million was recognised in 2019 relating to the Group's interest in the Dussafu permit, offshore Gabon, following a positive revision in economic evaluations which included an independent reserves upgrade.

-Loss on disposal of assets during the year ended 31 December 2019 amounted to USD 0.3 compared to USD Nil in the year to 31 December 2018.
-This resulted from a dilution of Panoro's share in the Dussafu permit following Tullow Oil Gabon SA exercising their right to back-in to the permit during December 2019.
+Loss on disposal of assets during the year ended 31 December 2019 amounted to USD 0.3 resulting from a dilution of Panoro's share in the Dussafu permit following Tullow Oil Gabon SA exercising their right to back-in to the permit during December 2019.
+No disposal of assets occurred during 2020.

-EBIT from continuing operations for 2019 was thus a positive of USD 24.7 million compared to negative USD 4.4 million for 2018.
+EBIT from continuing operations for 2020 was thus a negative USD 1.8 million compared to a positive USD 24.7 million in 2019.

-Net financial items from continuing operations amount to an expense of USD 5.9 million for 2019 compared to a positive USD 137 thousand for 2018.
-Net financial items comprise interest on the Senior Secured loan facility of USD 1.5 million (2018: USD 67 thousand); interest on BW Energy Non-Recourse loan USD 1 million (2018: USD Nil); unrealised losses on commodity hedges USD 1.9 million (2018: gain of USD 0.8 million); realised loss on commodity hedges of USD 1 million (2018: USD Nil); and foreign exchange gain of USD 0.2 million (2018: loss of USD 0.5 million).
-The remaining financial items in 2019 represented the interest on unwinding of decommissioning provision and unwinding of the discount on right of use asset under IFRS 16 (see Note 21).
+Net financial items from continuing operations amount to an income of USD 4.1 million for 2020 compared to a loss of USD 5.9 million for 2019.
+Net financial items comprise interest on the Senior Secured loan facility of USD 1.2 million (2019: USD 1.5 million); interest on BW Energy Non-Recourse loan USD 0.5 million (2019: USD 1 million); unrealised gains on commodity hedges USD 2.5 million (2019: loss of USD 1.8 million); realised gain on commodity hedges of USD 4.5 million (2019: loss of USD 1 million); and foreign exchange loss of USD 0.4 million (2019: gain of USD 0.2 million).
+The remaining financial items represent interest on unwinding of decommissioning provision and unwinding of the discount on right of use asset under IFRS 16 (Note 20: Leases).

-Profit before tax from continuing operations for 2019 was USD 18.8 million compared to a pre-tax loss of USD 4.3 million for 2018.
+Profit before tax from continuing operations for 2020 was USD 2.3 million compared to USD 18.8 million for 2019.

-Income taxes of USD 13.5 million in 2019 compared to USD 0.9 million 2018.
-The tax charge for 2019 includes an estimated USD 3.8 million representing State profit oil under the terms of the Dussafu PSC and USD 9.7 million for taxes on profits for the Group's Tunisian Operations.
-The tax charge also includes USD 2 million of deferred tax liability recognised for the first time in 2019.
-The charge in the prior year related entirely to the state profit oil gross up for Dussafu PSC.
+Income taxes of USD 4.5 million in 2020 compared to USD 13.5 million in 2019.
+The tax charge for 2020 includes an estimated

+USD 2.7 million (2019: USD 3.8 million) representing State profit oil under the terms of the Dussafu PSC and USD 1.8 million (2019: USD 9.7 million) for taxes on profits for the Group's Tunisian Operations.
+The tax charge also includes USD 1.2 million (2019: USD 2 million) of deferred tax liability.

-Net profit after tax from continuing operations for 2019 was therefore USD 5.4 million, compared to a net loss after tax of USD 5.2 million for 2018.
+Net loss after tax from continuing operations for 2020 was therefore USD 5.3 million, compared to a net profit after tax of USD 10.2 million for 2019.